 2. Seminyak : not too far from Kuta, La Plancha in Seminyak is beautiful for sunsets.
 There’s lots of bean bags and beach bars along the beach so it’s a great place to chill, hang out and watch the sunset!
 Potato Head Beach Club is also a must visit for a day!

 While we were in Ubud we went to The Sacred Monkey Sanctuary.
-You can buy bananas to feed the monkeys however when we were there the monkeys were very aggressive so it wasn’t particularly enjoyable.
+You can buy bananas to feed the monkeys however the monkey can be quite aggressive so be careful!
+This place is definitely worth seeing!

 Another thing we did in Ubud was visit a coffee plantation.
 We went to Manik Abian plantation and it was really cool.
 You learn all about the coffee making process and get to do a coffee and tea tasting which includes sampling some of the most expensive coffee in the world ( it’s collected from Luwak poo!) as well as some other interesting flavours including sweet potato flavoured coffee (actually delicious.)

 Mount Batur : this volcano is still considered active and again the scenery and views are just stunning!
 Well worth a visit even if you don’t climb it, but the sunrise climb is supposed to be amazing!

 Rice Terraces: the Tegalalang UNESCO rice terraces are definitely worth going to.
 The scenery is beautiful and they’re really nice to walk around.
 It’s definitely a very photogenic place!

 Tegenungan Waterfall:this beautiful waterfall is just outside Ubud.
 It’s definitely worth climbing down all the steps to get to and you can swim in the pool under it.